By Prof. (Dr.) Anoop Swarup

 2. Better choice of electives, lateral movement, flexibility and more study options.

-The Institutions in India in the government domain do not have the initiative to improve subject choices as also the flexibility to change options because of too centralized a decision taking hierarchy.
+The Institutions in India in the government domain do not have the initiative to improve subject choices as also the flexibility to change options because of too centralized a decision-making hierarchy.

-The Institutions in the private domain mostly run the courses on the beaten track with little or no choices, imagination or creativity because of lack of autonomy from regulatory bodies and also for want of financial resources.
+The Institutions in the private domain is mostly run the courses on the beaten track with little or no choices, imagination, or creativity because of lack of autonomy from regulatory bodies and also for want of financial resources.

-In our country private enterprise is still in a evolving stage where entrepreneurs do not lose control of the Institutions being are driven more by money making and even profiteering mindsets than by any broad or philanthropic considerations.
+In our country, private enterprise is still in an evolving stage where entrepreneurs do not lose control of the Institutions being are driven more by money-making and even profiteering mindsets than by any broad or philanthropic considerations.